 None of this means that men do not suffer from IBS.
 In fact, it is common and can be disabling.
 Man or woman, the symptoms that might indicate IBS include:

-- Abdominal pain which is often relieved by going for a poo
+- Abdominal pain is often relieved by going for a poo

-- Changes in bowel habit including going for a poo more or less often than normal.
+- Changes in bowel habits include going for a poo more or less often than normal.